Muskan-kumari1/javascript.md/project.md

 6. HOW to use internal Javascript?
 7. How to use external Javascript?
 8. Functions in Javascript.
-9.  important funtions of Javascript.
+9.  important functions of Javascript.
 10. Variable in Javascript.
 11. Scope and Lite time of a variablethe HTML Element.
 12. DOM(Document Object Method) .